OnDraganov/chromatic-tda/README.md

 The code is under active developement.
 The future plans include:
 - Adding support for points in R^3
 - Making persistence computation faster with clearing.
+- Add more details and examples about how to use the code.

+# Publications

+The code is based on research done at Institute of Science and Technology by Ranita Biswas, Sebastiano Cultrera di Montesano, Ondřej Draganov, Herbert Edelsbrunner and Morteza Saghafian.
+A draft write up can be found on [arxiv](https://arxiv.org/abs/2212.03128).
+An updated version is currently being written.

+# Contact

+If you have any questions to the code, do not hesitate to contat us.
+We are also eager to hear from you if you try the code out, and happy to chat about how you can use it on your data.
+Use, e.g., the mail in my [github profile](https://github.com/OnDraganov).

 # License